uccser/cs4hs/README.md

 ### Why use a template engine?

 Over the past few years the CS4HS website has been created with 'hard coded' pages (created in the amazing [Brackets](http://brackets.io/)).
 We now want to use a template engine to manage repetitive code, and this small Python script using Jinja2 achieves this.
-This project also prepares us for the website creation aspect of the [CSFG](https://github.com/uccser/cs-field-guide) project.
+This project prepared us for the website creation aspect of the [CSFG](https://github.com/uccser/cs-field-guide) project.

 ### Future plans